sapotools/sapo/README.md

 Sapo is provided as both a C++ library, to promote integration by other projects, and a stand-alone tool, to ease its usability.

-A web user interface for Sapo is avaiable [here](https://github.com/LucaDorigo/webSapo).
+A web user interface for Sapo is available [here](https://github.com/LucaDorigo/webSapo).

 ### Models